phanxgames/dictionaryjs/readme.md

 * Set and Get methods for accessing keys.
 * GetDefault method with default value if value is not found.
 * Remove method to remove key from collection.
-* Size method to get total key count within collection.
+* Size property to get total key count within collection.
 * Built-in forEach and asyncForEach methods for looping.
 * Empty and asyncEmpty to remove all entries from collection.
 * Has method checking if key is within collection.